sanjam-m/ACS-Project/README.md

 2. Generate a SSH key for dev, prod and staging in their respective folders using the following commands:

-ssh-keygen -t rsa -f (key-name) ssh-keygen -t rsa -f
+ssh-keygen -t rsa -f (key-name)

-3. Create S3 buckets using S3 module: Navigate to path () run the terraform deployment commands as mentioned below:
+3. Create S3 buckets using S3 module: Go to folder () run the terraform deployment commands as mentioned below:

-terraform init
+-terraform init

-terraform validate
+-terraform validate

-terraform plan
+-terraform plan

-terraform apply
+-terraform apply
-Deployment Steps:

 4. Deploy the environments using the below mentioned commands:

-terraform init
+-terraform init

-terraform fmt
+-terraform fmt

-terraform validate
+-terraform validate

-terraform plan
+-terraform plan

-terraform apply
+-terraform apply

 5. Deploy the peering module